Trail YAML v2 Syntax¶

 trail |

-The trailhead is everything about the starting point: what this trail is, how it’s configured, and the steps to get there.
+The trailhead is everything about the starting point: what this trail is, how it’s configured, and the objectives to get there.
 The trail is the test itself.

 Keyword Changes¶